Startup-Nights/website/content/pages/tickets.md

         name: Visitors and students
         description:
           - >-
-            Students seeking job opportunities in startups will have the chance to connect with potential employers and explore career options in the dynamic startup ecosystem.
+            Seeking job opportunities in startups or just looking for inspiration?
+Connect with potential employers and explore career options and get inspired from exhibiting startups, engaging workshops, and insightful keynotes.
-          - >-
-            Startup enthusiasts can expect inspiration from the exhibiting startups, engaging workshops, and insightful keynotes to fuel their entrepreneurial spirit.
         benefits:
           - Ticket for both days
           - Free drinks and food